redhat-openstack/website/source/community/get-involved.html.md

 <div class="offset3 span8 pull-s">
 # Get Involved

-Help us make the RDO community site a great place for users and cloud operators in the Red Hat ecosystem by sharing your OpenStack questions and solutions in our [forum](http://openstack.redhat.com/forum), and by adding [the most useful solutions](Troubleshooting) and [stories](Case_studies) to the RDO website.
+Help us make the RDO community site a great place for users and cloud operators in the Red Hat ecosystem by sharing your OpenStack questions and solutions on [ask.openstack](http://ask.openstack.org), and by adding [the most useful solutions](Troubleshooting) and [stories](Case_studies) to the RDO website.

 ### Discuss